RashidCodes/K-Apriori/README.md

 <br/>

 ## The Apriori Algorithm with Order and Product Information.
-The apriori algorithm is supposed to produce association rules that are evaluated based on their confidence and lift.
+The apriori algorithm is supposed to produce association rules that are evaluated based on their **confidence** and **lift**.
 Run the following command to see the association rules and their corresponding features.
 The data used for this demo can be found in ***my_orders.csv***.

 ```bash
 python3 apriori.py